- URL: GitHub

 - Map display for images with GPS coordinates.
 Implemented via Leaflet and MapBox; images with embedded GPS coordinates/geotags show an interactive map underneath the image.

-- NEW: Custom HTML tag and context processor for embedding images/thumbnails into other content.
+- Custom HTML tag and context processor for embedding images/thumbnails into other content.
 This is currently integrated into DeerTrees and DeerBooks, but it could be added to anything.
 Instead of needing to manually type out the

 <a href=""><img src="" alt="" title=""></a>sequence, I can now just do